sebastian-raubach/frickl-web/README.md

 ## How to use

-- Read the [Wiki](../../wiki/) for a variety of options to download and run Frickl yourself.
+- Read the [Docker](https://github.com/sebastian-raubach/frickl-web/tree/master/docker) instructions to learn how to download and run Frickl yourself.

 ## Support Frickl